Maroibo/AES_features/README.md

 The feature set has been validated on a dataset of 620 Arabic essays and demonstrates competitive performance with state-of-the-art methods, including Large Language Models (LLMs).

-**Note**: A comprehensive features table file is included in this repository that lists all features with their descriptions, categories, and descriptions.
-Please refer to this file for complete information about each feature.

 ## File Structure

 ```